mkulesh/onpc/README.md

 * Thank to [mrlad](https://github.com/mrlad), [onschedule](https://github.com/onschedule) for testing and improvements ideas
 * Thank to [Michael](https://github.com/quelbs) for German translation and code contribution
 * Thank to [John Orr](https://github.com/qpkorr) for improvements ideas and code contribution
+* Thank to Andrzej Chabrzyk for Polish translation

 ## License